bsorav/superopt-project/README.md

 Important bits (in the order as they appear) are:

 1. `=FunctionName`: Name of the corresponding C function.
-2. `=result`: Will be 1 if equivalence check succeeded.
+2. `=result`: Will be 1 if refinement check succeeded.
 3. `=corr_graph`: Beginning of dump of the product graph ("correlation graph").
 This is followed by `=src_tfg` (graph for ${\tt LLVM}_d$, $C$) and `=dst_tfg` (graph for x86 assembly, $A$) dumps.:
    * The `=dst_tfg` dump includes the annotated edges for `alloc` and `dealloc`.
 4. `=cg_graph`: Beginning of graph structure serialization of the product graph.